ecnuabmlab/ecnuabmlab.github.io/_pages/bio.md

 ### Research Areas:   (ABM Lab)

-I enjoy creating impactful AI tools for mass adoption, focusing on RAG, video understanding, intelligent manufacturing and AIDD, with a fun and engaging approach.
+I am passionate about developing impactful AI tools for widespread adoption, with a focus on Retrieval-Augmented Generation (RAG), video understanding, and AI-driven drug discovery (AIDD), all delivered in a fun and engaging manner.

 ### News